giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 To install these packages in Python 3, make sure you have installed pip3 and run:

     pip3 install <package>

+### Scripts in this project
+This project contains three scripts, one for each model of the grammaticality of implicit objects I am going to build:
+* `optimizeMedinaBasic.py` reproduces Medina's original model, whose constraints are \*IntArg, FaithArg, PerfCoda, and TelicEnd
+* `optimizeMedinaExtended1.py` computes the original model with an additional constraint, NonIterArg (Non-Iterative Argument)
+* `optimizeMedinaExtended2.py` computes the Extended1 model with an additional constraint, MannSpecArg (Manner-Specified Argument)

-## Running the script
+## Running the scripts
-Be sure you have the script and the input folder within the same folder before starting.
+Make sure you have the scripts and the input folder within the same folder before starting.

 ### Characteristics of the input data